oracle-livelabs/converged/microservices-data-refactoring/construct-graph/construct-graph.md

    ![ALT text is not available for this image](./images/selected-tables1.png " ")

-4. Click **Next** to get a suggested model.
+4. Select Graph Type as `PG Objects` and Click **Next** to get a suggested model.
 We will edit and update this model to add an edge and a vertex label.

     The suggested model has the `NODES` as a vertex table since there are foreign key constraints specified on `EDGES` that reference it.